kescardoso/stripeme/README.md

 	- These elements are consistent in design and are responsive throughout the website.
 However, the contents of the menu changes depending on if a user is logged in or not.
 	- The menu bar for users logged-in features a 'Sign Out' link where the 'Sign Up' link usually is.
 When a user in session chooses to sign out, a toast message confirms this action, and they are redirected back to the home page.
 	- Users with items added to their Bag notice an additional 'Checkout' link in their navbar, allowing them direct access to go straight to check out.
 	- The authentication pages (Sign In, Sign Up & Sign Out) were built with Django, and therefore include all Django's built-in features (including requesting an email for forgotten passwords.)
-	- Extra authentication prevents users not authenticated from the Profile page and the order history.

 3. **Toasts:** All toast messages appear under the menu bar with the same fonts as used consistently in the theme.
 	- Depending on the type of message, the toast color changes to reflect this message.